 The Everett Scholarship is awarded to one current Abbotsleigh student moving from Year 9 to Year 10.
 The selection process is by way of application.
-The Everett Scholarship provides remission of two terms' school tuition fees in Year 10.
-Online application forms will be available September 2017 with a closing date of 23 October 2017.
+The Everett Scholarship provides 50% remission of tuition fees in Year 10.
+Online application forms will be available September 2018 with a closing date of Friday 26 October 2018.

 Year 10 and 11 scholarships